Learn how to manage your promo codes, from creating to editing and giving out specific permissions with the help of Kotobee Author.

-- Select your library from the dropdown list.
-For library management, you will spend most of your time on this part of Kotobee Author.
+- Select your library from the drop-down list.
+For library management, you will spend most of your time in this part of Kotobee Author.

 Scopes of permission

 - The next scope is category permissions.
 The promo code here is assigned permissions to access all books that are under a certain category/genre.
-This can be used smartly, to have a category named "free", then another category named "basic", and then a third one named "premium".
+You can wisely use this by creating a category named "free", another named "basic", and then a third one named "premium".
 Each category can hold a number of books.
-Depending on your user's payment, you can give him permission to one of those categories.
+Depending on your user's payment, you can give them access to one of those categories.
 It is worth mentioning that you may hide the category name from the Customize subsection.

 Creating promo codes

 To create a new promo code for this permission scope, click the Create code button (in the case of global access, the button will be + Create global code).
 You will see a new random code added to the list.
 The code user cannot access the library unless the code is activated.
-Beside the code itself, you will find a number of additional options to choose from:.
+Besides the code itself, you will find a number of additional options to choose from:

-|Display the list of devices authorized to access the ebook (read below).
+- Devices: Displays the list of devices authorized to access the ebook (read below).

-|Edit the code's permissions to books, categories, or the entire library.
+- Permissions: Edits the code's permissions to books, categories, or the entire library.

-Replicate the code to another random code, but using all the same permissions.
+- Create similar: Replicate the code to another random code, but using all the same permissions.
 You will be given the choice to enter the number of replicates you want to create.

-|Deletes the code.
+- Delete: Deletes the code.
 This button only appears under the All Codes list.

-|Remove access to the current scope.
+- Remove access: Removes access to the current scope.
 This button only appears under the Global Codes or Codes with Access lists.